StephanAkkerman/minecraft-server-guide/README.md

   Click on `+ Another Ingress Rule` and fill in the following for that:
 - Source CIDR: `0.0.0.0/0`
 - IP Protocol: `UDP`
-  This will port forward everything, if you want to be on the safe side you can fill in the `Destination Port Range` with the port you want to forward.
+  This will port forward everything.
+If you want to be on the safe side, you can fill in the `Destination Port Range` with the port you want to forward.

 ### SSH into the server

 This can be done using [PuTTY](https://www.putty.org/) or using the command line if you have SSH set up.
 If you are unsure if you have SSH set up on your PC, then open a terminal and write `ssh`.
-If there is no error then you can use SSH and following the steps of [Command line](#command-line).
+If there is no error, then you can use SSH and following the steps of [Command line](#command-line).

 If you would like to use the command line method on Windows, then follow these [steps](https://learn.microsoft.com/en-us/windows/terminal/tutorials/ssh).